-For a futures market created on Vega, marking to market is carried out every time the price moves, and is based on the last traded price.
-This is in contrast to traditional futures markets, for which marking to market may occur only once per day.
-One exception is when the market settles at expiry, at which point the mark to market price comes from the market data source's final settlement price.
+For a derivatives market created on Vega, marking to market is carried out every time the price moves, and is based on the last traded price.
+This is in contrast to traditional derivatives markets, for which marking to market may occur only once per day.
+One exception is when a futures market settles at expiry, at which point the mark to market price comes from the market data source's final settlement price.

 Mark to market settlement instructions are generated based on the change in market value of the open positions of a party.
 When the mark price changes, the network calculates settlement cash flows for each party, and the process is repeated each time the mark price changes until the maturity date for the market is reached.

 Mark to market settlement: How settlement works when the mark to market price is recalculated.

 Margin is the amount of collateral required to keep your position open.
 It can change depending on how your position is impacted by your own actions and market movement.